 Alternatively, if you run into the opposite problem and are in the middle of making dinner when you realize your recipe calls for celery and you don’t have it, keeping a jar of celery seed on hand solves the problem.
 It can subsitute for celery in a pinch.

 When taken whole, celery seeds are slightly bitter, and although tastes will differ, some people enjoy the different flavor.
 However, in the right combination, they can add a delicious depth of flavor.
 Celery seed is sometimes used as part of seasoning blends for poultry, so the next time you’re tinkering around in the kitchen, try adding a little celery seed to your favorite spice blend; or sprinkle a little on top of your baked chicken, along with salt, pepper, oregano, lemon, and olive oil.

 Fine Cooking also recommends celery seed as part of boiling liquid for shellfish, mayonnaise dressings, or meatloaf; or with fish, chicken, potatoes, cheese, tomatoes, carrots, and eggs.
-Celery seed is also frequently used in pickling mixes!
+Celery seed is also frequently used in pickling mixes and tea!

 Each celery seed contains flavonoids, volatile oils, coumarins, and omega-6 fatty acids, which may provide many potential medicinal benefits.

 Celery seed has been used as a diuretic in the Eastern world for thousands of years.
 Some studies have shown that celery seed may help maintain blood pressure in animals, and may support a healthy liver.